2013 Moore tornado: Moore

 The tornado briefly weakened and caused EF3 damage to some other businesses near I-35/US 77, before crossing the interstate and mangling several vehicles in the process.
 The tornado regained EF4 intensity on the other side of the Interstate as it tore through several neighborhoods and destroyed numerous additional homes (though the EF4 damage swath was narrower at this point).
 A large grassy field between two subdivisions in this area was scoured to bare soil, with wind-rowed structural debris and several mangled vehicles strewn to the east.
 One brick home on Hunters Glen Court sustained EF5 damage, with only the slab foundation and anchor bolts remaining.
 Very little structural debris or house contents was recovered from that residence, and the small number of debris that remained was wind-rowed well away from the site.
 Two vehicles were also lofted from the residence, one of which was thrown over 100 yd.
+The tornado continued through Moore's eastern neighborhoods.
+Highland East Jr. High's main building was spared, but the separate gymnasium building was completely destroyed, and a set of lockers from the structure was lofted and thrown a considerable distance into a nearby neighborhood.
+The Moore Public Schools administration building, a converted former hospital located a few blocks to the east, was also struck and destroyed.